Souradeephazra123/Hacktoberfest-2022/CONTRIBUTING.md

 ## WHAT TO CONTRIBUTE ?
    1. Help me build a repository for the BEST SOLUTIONS of COMPETITIVE PROGRAMMING questions.
    2. Have you ever solved a competitive programming question?
-Add its solution with problem statement or reference to source eg leetcode problem number etc..
+Add its solution with problem statement or reference to source  Example: leetcode problem number or hackerrank problem code etc..
 Make sure it must be a correct and efficient solution.
    3. It can be in any programming language.
 What matters is, it should be useful.

 ## GUIDELINES BEFORE YOU START CONTRIBUTING: